 Use examples, how things could look like in the final product.

+- Use of product (from the end-user's point of view)

+- Examples (from this derive:)

+- Users

-- Functionality (from the end-users point of view) - Users - Use cases (as text, not necessarily as diagrams) - Main data (in our case "modelling concepts", "extra 3D info") - Platform (HW/SW) - Glossary of main terms
+- Use cases (as text, not necessarily as diagrams)

+- Main data

+- Platform (HW/SW)

 → inductive vs deductive writing!